This article will show you how to set up and configure a WooCommerce BOGO coupon on your store.

 For example: “Buy 2 T-Shirts and Get 1 T-Shirt Half Price”

-A BOGO coupon, therefore, is a coupon that your customers can use to redeem one of these deals.
+A BOGO coupon, in the context of online sales with WooCommerce, is a coupon that your customers can use to redeem one of these types of deals.

-In WooCommerce, it’s actually not possible to run a BOGO style promotion unless you have an extension that adds the features needed to the store.
+In WooCommerce, it’s actually not possible to run a BOGO style promotion with just the core coupon features.
+You will need an extension that adds the extra BOGO features needed to the store.

 Advanced Coupons is an extension plugin for WooCommerce that adds extra features to your standard coupon interface.
 One of those features is for running Buy One, Get One style deals.